 Give the plants at least 1 inch of water per week, especially when fruits are present (cucumbers are mostly water).
 Don’t let them sit in wet soil.
 As vine crops, cucumbers are heavy feeders.
 Start with a rich soil and side dress with compost once the plants start blooming.
 Give them another dressing or dose of fertilizer about three to four weeks later, in mid-season.

 Common Problems Growing Cucumbers

-Not Setting Fruit: Poor pollination could be caused by bad weather, lack of pollinators or a lack of female blossoms.
-Female blossoms tent to start flowering later in the season than male blossoms.
+If your plants are not setting fruit, indicating poor pollination, this could be caused by bad weather, lack of pollinators, or a lack of female blossoms.
+Female blossoms tend to start flowering later in the season than male blossoms.

-Bitterness: Some people say cucumbers are more bitter near the skin and toward the blossom end.
-Breeders have developed varieties that aren't bitter, so trying a different variety can make all the difference.
+One common complaint of eating cucumber is bitterness.
+Some people say cucumbers are more bitter near the skin and toward the blossom end.
+There are also bred varieties that aren't bitter, so trying a different type of cucumber plant can make all the difference.